Is Amsterdam Safe in January 2026?

 Is Amsterdam safe to visit in January?

-Amsterdam is moderate-high risk for tourists in January.
+Amsterdam is lower risk for tourists in January.
 This is winter / low season for the Europe region.
 Our database documents 18 scams year-round — during January, winter low season in the northern hemisphere means fewer tourists and reduced scam pressure — though year-round operators remain active at major indoor attractions and transport hubs.
 The most common risks are street scams, other scams, restaurant scams.

 Is January a good time to visit Amsterdam?